howardsun-dev/process_term_optimus_dgpu/README.md

 > cmd.exe /k python "path\to\python\process_term.py"

-Go into the process_term.py and modify the list of programs in **process_names** to names of the programs that is blocking the iGPU/dGPU switch with exe
+Go into the process_term.py and modify the list of programs in **process_names** to names of the programs (exe) that is blocking the iGPU/dGPU switch